bex2030/AD-Home-Lab/README.md

 The **iis_server** service account is configured with an HTTP Service Principal Name (SPN).

-The attacker enumerates Service Principal Names (SPNs), requests a Kerberos service ticket, and performs offline password cracking to recover the service account credentials.
+The attacker enumerates Service Principal Names (SPNs), requests a Kerberos service ticket for the **iis_server** account, and performs offline password cracking to recover the service account credentials.

 ```text
 Username: iis_server